 A program that focuses on the creative aspects of the blending of music and technology; and that prepares individuals to apply technical knowledge and skills to the composition, recording, synthesis, and performance of music; audio-visual production; scoring for film and multimedia; and software and multimedia development.
 Includes instruction in music theory, music history, composition, acoustics, recording technology, computer composition, electronic music synthesis, technology-based performance, 3D sound and spatial audio, and music business and law.

 While Music Technology offers degrees up to the Masters degree, the majority of students study towards a Associates degree.
-Students study Music Technology all around the US, though the major at the Doctors degree research scholarship level has the most graduates in Rhode Island.
+Students study Music Technology all around the US, though the major at the Bachelors degree level has the most graduates in Florida.
 The average starting salary for an undergraduate degree in Music Technology is $38,300.

-The highest paying career for Music Technology majors is Art, Drama Music Teachers, Postsecondary.
+Some of the highest paying jobs for Music Technology majors include Art, Drama Music Teachers, Postsecondary, Sound Engineering Technicians .
 But, another thing to think about is how many job openings there currently is.
-A career that is in high need that a degree in Music Technology can prepare you for is Art, Drama Music Teachers, Postsecondary.
+Careers that are in high need that a degree in Music Technology can prepare you for are Art, Drama Music Teachers, Postsecondary, Sound Engineering Technicians .